Snapper 1 management plan

 The group, which was established by then Minister for Primary Industries, Nathan Guy, comprises representatives from customary, recreational and commercial fishing sectors.

-There are also alternates and representatives from MPI.
+There are also alternates and representatives from Fisheries New Zealand.
 Sir Ian Barker QC is the independent chair.
 The group provided a forum for sharing and discussing ideas and information, and through a series of meetings the group created a management plan to make improvements to the fishery and its management.

 The formation of the group followed extensive consultation of management measures for the fishery in 2013.
 In response to the consultation – as well as new evidence which suggested the stock had increased but needed further rebuilding to reach target levels – a package of new measures was introduced.

 As part of that a number of matters were identified as important to examine further.
 The Minister established the SNA1 Strategy Group to progress these conversations and develop a long term plan to improve the management of the SNA1 fishery.